pulmonary-stenosis

 Symptoms

-- Heart Murmur – radiates towards left shoulder, inceases with inspiration
+• Heart Murmur that can radiate towards the left shoulder, inceases with inspiration

 EKG is moderately helpful as are X-rays